Post-Confederation Canada (1867–1914)

 Post-Confederation Canada (1867–1914) is history of Canada from the formation of the Dominion to the outbreak of World War I in 1914.
 Canada had a population of 3.5 million, residing in the large expanse from Cape Breton to just beyond the Great Lakes, usually within a hundred miles or so of the Canada–United States border.
-One in three Canadians was French, and about 100,000 were aboriginal (First Nation, Inuit, Métis).
+One in three Canadians were French, and about 100,000 were aboriginal (First Nation, Inuit, Métis).
 It was a rural country composed of small farms.
 With a population of 115,000, Montreal was the largest city, followed by Toronto and Quebec at about 60,000.
 Pigs roamed the muddy streets of Ottawa, the small new national capital.